Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

-For example, simulating a single rovibrational energy level at $J=400$ for methane (six-mode coupled PES, $\approx$ 1\invcm accuracy), $10$ basis functions per coordinate and a direct-product basis in the finite basis representation (FBR), would require roughly one month on half the total capacity of the Frontier supercomputer ($\approx$ 300,000 CPUs, $\approx$ 670 PFLOPS).
+For example, simulating a single rovibrational energy level at $J=400$ for methane (six-mode coupled PES, $\approx$ 1\invcm accuracy), $10$ basis functions per coordinate and a direct-product basis in FBR, would require roughly one month on half the total capacity of the Frontier supercomputer ($\approx$ 300,000 CPUs, $\approx$ 670 PFLOPS).
 The same calculation would take about 3 days on a quantum computer operating at the T-gate rate considered above.
-A comparable calculation for a 21-mode molecule (e.g. dimethylsulfide) with a basis size of $10^{21}$ and 6-body couplings (see Table~\ref{tab:M30},~\ref{tab:1cm},~\ref{tab:10cm}) would demand approximately more than 1000 PB of RAM and an estimated $10^{13}$ years on Frontier.
-In contrast, using our quantum algorithm (WH-QROM, Table~\ref{tab:1cm}), the same computation would take less than a year and require fewer than 300 logical qubits.
+A comparable calculation for a 21-mode molecule (e.g. dimethylsulfide) with a basis size of $10^{21}$ and 6-body couplings (see Table~\ref{tab:M30},~\ref{tab:1cm}, and in supplementary materials) would demand more than 1000 PB of RAM and an estimated $10^{13}$ years on Frontier.
+In contrast, using our algorithm (WH-QROM, Table~\ref{tab:1cm}), the same computation would take less than a year and require fewer than 300 logical qubits.
 This disproportion grows with dimensionality, such that for a 51-dimensional molecule with 6-mode coupled PES the classical computing time for energy level down to $\approx$ 1\invcm\ is estimated to be longer than $10^{30}$ years on Frontier with $10^{30}$ PB of RAM, whereas quantum computation would take approximately 15 months requiring fewer than 300 logical qubits.
-In the estimates we assume generic classical iterative computing algorithms and variational methodology, noting that further improvements remain possible on the classical computing side.
+In our estimates, we assume generic classical iterative algorithms and variational methodologies, while noting that further optimizations on the classical side are possible.
+In particular, system-specific approximations to the basis-set structure and Hamiltonian representation, such as those employed in MCTDH and tensor-network methods~\cite{Wang2003,Manthe2008,Vendrell2011,Lindoy2021,Wodraszka2020,Wodraszka2024}, can significantly reduce classical runtimes.
+Nevertheless, when high accuracy is required, these approaches typically do not overcome the unfavorable asymptotic scaling, and the general scaling advantage of the quantum method remains difficult to match with classical techniques.